The Practical Kitchen

 In the case of brioche dough, which has a lot of butter in it, warmer temperatures (even just the warmth from your hands) make the dough sticker and harder to handle.
 Dust the dough lightly with flour as needed to prevent sticking.
 Or pop the dough in the fridge for 10-15 minutes to help the butter firm up before shaping.

-Just because your dough isn’t ready at the time estimates given in the recipe, that doesn’t mean it's not working — there might be other temperature factors affecting how quickly or slowly it gets there!
+Just because your dough isn’t ready at the time estimated in the recipe, that doesn’t mean it's not working — there might be other temperature factors affecting how quickly or slowly it gets there!
+Getting the dough to reach the right stages and look and feel right is more important than nailing the timing.

 You need a stand mixer with a dough hook to make this recipe.
 You cannot make brioche bread with a hand mixer.
 And while it's possible to make by hand, it's very hard.
 I don't recommend it.